autoaffection/www/README.md

 3. In the [venv](#prerequisites-for-generating-the-docs-locally) switch to the `docs` directory and run `BUILD_VIDEOS=True make html`.

-4. Commit the the *relevant* changed files:
+4. Commit the *relevant* changed files:

    * `docs/videos/index.rst`
    * `_data/<year>.<city>.speakers.yaml`